 Today, dream experts around the world gather to host and support the event, helping to bring the wider community together in celebration of the fascinating state that is lucid dreaming.

-colourful as any dream.
+As an independent and organic event, Lucid Dreaming Day really can be as unpredictable and colourful as any dream.
 Each year, new surprises are in store as dreamers around the globe share their own unique and inventive ways to promote, educate and party!

 There were plenty of historically notable days that could have been chosen to celebrate Lucid Dreaming Day.
 However, we picked April 12th to show our appreciation of the pioneering research by Dr Keith Hearne who, on April 12th 1975, was the first to scientifically validate lucid dreaming.

 If lucid dreaming were to be compared to space exploration, then the achievements of English psychologist Keith Hearne could be considered comparable in magnitude to those of NASA during the time of the first moon landing." ~ Daniel Love